barryjensen-dev/chameleon-code/replit.md

 ✓ Responsive dark theme design matching Roblox colors ✓ Fixed all TypeScript and accessibility warnings
-✓ Optimized Monaco worker configuration for better performance
+✓ Optimized Monaco worker configuration for better performance ✓ PostgreSQL database integration with Neon Database
+✓ Persistent storage for all processed scripts and user data ✓ Database schema management with Drizzle ORM

 ## Current Status

-The application is fully functional with a professional code editor interface.
+The application is fully functional with a professional code editor interface and persistent database storage.
 Users can obfuscate and deobfuscate Lua scripts with various settings, upload/download files, and view processing statistics in real-time.
+All processed scripts are now permanently stored in PostgreSQL, allowing for history tracking and data persistence.
 The interface provides a CodePen-like experience specifically tailored for Roblox script development.